fastlane/fastlane/README.md

 # ...
 ```

+Most of those things are already implemented.
+The code already has a great test coverage, since all web requests can easily be stubbed.

 # Need help?
 - If there is a technical problem with `spaceship`, submit an issue.
 - I'm available for contract work - drop me an email: spaceship@krausefx.com